ankiboyz/AIUEngine/README.md

     e.
 Stage having stage_type as 'processing' will do some processing and proceed_to will have a single value.

     f.
 Stage having stage_type as 'decision' will make a decision as to move to which stage based on the logic outputting boolean True/False.
-Decision type node can either return True/False to take a decision whether to move to yes_ID Stage or to no_ID Stage.
-It can also either emit out exception in case its unhandled or it can also return value as 'ERROR' to denote the error happened in the execution.
+       Decision type node can either return yesID/noID/FAILURE to take a decision whether to move to yes_ID Stage or to no_ID Stage.
+It can also either emit out exception in case its unhandled or it can also return value object's STATUS key's value as 'FAILURE' to denote the error happened in the execution.
-       The STATUS key of returned result dictionary can have values as True/False/ERROR.
+       The STATUS key of returned result dictionary can have values as yesID/noID/FAILURE.

     g.
-Here, decision node currently have yes_ID and no_ID based on decision method's outcome as True/False Here, there would be a need for an error fork as well , in case if error happens then decision cannot only be forked for true/false.
+Here, decision node currently have yes_ID and no_ID as values of STATUS in the return object.

+       Here, there would be a need for an error fork as well , in case if error happens then decision cannot only be forked for true/false.
 Would be needed for advance use cases.; for now false also handles error cases.
+       The above needed change has been made and a return value with Status as Failure been supported now.

+       So, Decision node can only emit out (i.e. return) status as yesID, noID or 0 (i.e FAILURE).

     h. processing type of stage returns boolean op : True denotes exec happened fine, False denotes some error happened. the stage processor methods can return the boolean o/p or a response dictionary of a specific structure.
     e.
 Every Stage should have the STAGE_PROCESSOR key , if no method need be invoked then put in blank for method,